-This week, we’re going to delve into another topic related to the raising of baby chicks: Spraddle Leg.
-It’s a condition more common than previously thought.
+We’re going to delve into another topic related to the raising of baby chicks: Spraddle Leg.
+It’s a condition more common than you might think.
 Yet, some people who raise chicks don’t know what it is or what to do to correct it.

 - If left untreated, your chick might not eat and drink as much, be in distress, and is more likely to die.